Tête-à-Tête

 Make necessary changes.

-The design elements that were implemented were kept relatively simple so they wouldn't clash or overpower with the art used in the character and event cards as the art is intended to be the most visually interesting part of the game.
+The design elements that were implemented were kept relatively simple so they wouldn't clash or overpower with the art used in the character and event cards.

-The color palette was created using a color selector and a few different art pieces to create something that would reflect Rococo and would match the art.I used clean and modern typefaces to match the simplified, abstract art of the boards.
+The color palette was created using a color selector and a few different art pieces to ensure cohesiveness.

 Thank you for Reading!